‘Keeping Up With the Kardashians’ will end in 2021

 In subsequent seasons, half-sisters Kendall and Kylie Jenner took on more prominent roles and achieved the same kind of fame as the Kardashian women.

-Kendall and Kylie’s Olympian father Bruce Jenner also became a series star, especially at the time of transitioning to become Caitlyn Jenner, a moment that brought transgender issues to the forefront of American entertainment as never before.
+Kendall and Kylie’s Olympian parent also became a series star, especially at the time of transitioning to Caitlyn Jenner, a moment that brought transgender issues to the forefront of American entertainment as never before.

 Caitlyn Jenner would appear in an unofficial spin-off, “I Am Cait.”